Stress Management for Seniors

 Retirement is often viewed as a period of relaxation and leisure, but many seniors continue to experience stress in their day-to-day lives.
-For caregivers and family members who may not see their loved ones daily, understanding the sources of this stress and stress management techniques for older adults is crucial.
+For caregivers and family members who may not see their loved ones daily, understanding the sources of this stress and stress management techniques for seniors is crucial.

 This article explores common stressors and provides stress management tips and techniques for seniors.